ANYWHERE REAL ESTATE INC.

 INITIAL BRIEF

-Initial prototype revealed 2 core needs:
+Initial prototype revealed 2 core business needs:

 A combined experience overwhelmed and disrupted users of their day-to-day work 😵💫